Links

 Packaging your app

-Alternatively, you can execute the rc-apps package, which will provide you with a compressed zip file of your app that you can upload as a private app to your Rocket.Chat server.
+Alternatively, you can execute the rc-apps package command.
+This gives you a compressed zip file of your app that you can upload as a private app to your Rocket.Chat server.

 To test your app, you need a Rocket.Chat server running locally on your machine and the credentials of an administrator user.

-The function of the application in this example was to log Hello World to the console.
-In order to test the app's functionality, we must examine the app logs.
-Follow the steps below to examine the logs and test the application:
+In this example, the function of the application is to log Hello, World! to the console.
+To test the app's functionality, we must examine the app logs.

-Click on the 3-dot button on the right-hand side of the app > from the menu, click on Logs.
+5. Click on the three dots icon on the right-hand side of the app.
+From the menu, click on View Logs.